Our top tips!

 How will I know if I need any extra support?

-It is often not easy to identify that you need support.
-You might find yourself asking yourself, ‘am I really worthy of getting help?’
-This is a common thought for people who don’t feel as though their symptoms are serious enough, or who don’t feel as though they have been experiencing their symptoms for a long enough time to seek out help.
+It is often hard to know you need support.
+You might find yourself asking, ‘am I really worthy of getting help?’
+This is a common thought for people who don’t feel their symptoms are serious enough, or who don’t feel they have been experiencing their symptoms for long enough to seek out help.

 However, you should never dismiss the feeling that you could benefit from support.
 Taking simple steps, such as speaking to someone about it or finding resources that can help you understand what you are going through, can make a huge difference.